dwclark/deopt-storm/README.md

 # Tools Needed

 * An indy compilation enabled installation of groovy.
 [The Groovy Indy Page](http://groovy-lang.org/indy.html) has good instructions on how to set this up.
 I installed a fresh version of groovy and then ran the bash script on the page against it.
-Finally I set the bin directory to the head of my PATH to use this version of groovy.
+Finally, I set the bin directory to the head of my PATH to use this version of groovy.
 * VisualVM.
 If you are on Linux/open-jdk you will have to install it using your package manager.
 Otherwise it probably came with your Oracle JDK.
 * VisualVM plugins.
 You want to install the Threads-Inspector and the Tracer-JVM Probes plugins for VisualVM.